Jimmy McMenemy: Club

 On the eve of World War I in season 1913–14, the club were again crowned champions and Cup winners.
 This team, including new stars Patsy Gallacher, Jimmy McColl and Andy McAtee plus survivors from the earlier successful squad such as Alec McNair and 'Sunny Jim' Young would win a further three titles, and set a sequence of 62 league games unbeaten (65 including the minor Glasgow Cup and Glasgow Merchants Charity Cup) which would not be surpassed for a century.
+In October 1913, McMenemy suffered a broken collar bone during a match against Aberdeen.
+After jumping up to win a header, McMenemy collided mid-air with John Wyllie, "and they both fell like a log".
+McMenemy was not to play for Celtic again until 27 December in a 6-0 victory over Ayr United.

 McMenemy, now in his mid-30s, was one of the Celtic players who worked in reserved occupations during the conflict – in his case manufacturing munitions – so was not called to frontline action and able to continue to playing football whenever possible (in summer 1918 he was due to be called up, with one brother having been killed and another wounded on the battlefield, but fell ill with influenza and did not leave Scotland before the armistice in November of that year).
 A teammate, Peter Johnstone, was one of those did perish on the Western Front.

 Prior to season 1918–19, 38-year-old McMenemy retired from playing, only to return to Celtic by the halfway point of the season, where he was restored to the line-up and helped secure another Scottish League title, his eleventh overall.
 He also won six Scottish Cup medals with the club (although the only final in which he scored was 1912 against Clyde), an equally impressive total considering the trophy was withheld in 1909 and five editions were not contested during the war.

 McMenemy made 515 appearances for Celtic in the League and Scottish Cup, scoring 166 goals.
 In Celtic's all-time records, he ranks in sixth place for league appearances and seventh for league goals.
 He is also the club's oldest goalscorer (39 years, 56 days v Motherwell, 6 December 1939) and third-oldest player (39 years, 194 days vs St Mirren, 22 April 1920).